-Games that Can Help Parents Potty Train Their Child
+Games That Can Help Parents Potty Train Their Child

 Children are naturally curious and are willing to learn if things are presented to them in a fun way, and potty training is no different.
-Teach your child how to use the potty with this fun and simple toilet training games.
+Teach your child how to use the potty with these fun and simple toilet training games.

 1. Magic Potty